ericjung-de/Tasmota_KNX_DTP9/README.md

 ## Implemented Features ##

-The implemented features, up to now, in KNX for Tasmota are:
+The implemented features (up to now) in KNX for Tasmota are:

 General:
 * Buttons (just push)